arnetheduck/nph/README.md

 If in doubt, formatting that works well for descriptive identifiers and avoids putting too much information in a single like will be preferred.

+If something breaks the above guidelines, it's _likely_ a bug.

 ## FAQ

 ### Why use a formatter?